Get free weekly resources from us!

 Time Between Graduation & Leaving For College

-We have been or currently are in the throes of graduations galore.
+We have been in the throes of graduations galore.
 Hats are thrown in the air, celebrations had, and gifts given.
 Then it’s over, but it’s not.
 The pomp and circumstance has died away, but students are still in a waiting space for the future to arrive.

 Sure they have stuff to “do,” in the way of jobs, missions trips, vacations, and maybe camp this summer.
 However, they are in a waiting game to leave home and be “adults now.”